HardlyDifficult/Crypto/Dash.md

 ## Cons

  - Private transactions rely on trusting the Masternodes.
-    - Other coins, such as Monero, have trust built into the platform so your information does not have to go through someone elses hands like this.
+    - Other coins, such as Monero, have trust built into the platform so your information does not have to go through someone else's hands like this.

 ## Failures

  - Instamine
-   - 10-15% of the total coins which will ever be mined, were mined within the first 48 hours.
+   - 10-15% of the total coins which will ever be mined were mined within the first 48 hours.
    - Their [official response](https://dashpay.atlassian.net/wiki/spaces/OC/pages/19759164/Dash+Instamine+Issue+Clarification)